osg-htc/docs/docs/data/install-xrootd.md

 !!! note
     For clients to successfully read from the regional redirector, HTTPS must be enabled for the data servers and the site-level redirector.

+!!! warning
+    If you have `u *` in your Authfile recall this allows ALL users, including unauthenticated.
+This includes random web spiders!

 #### (Optional) Enable HTTP based Writes

 The primary changes are to the Authfile; you will need to add several a (all) authorizations to where users need to be able to write.
-Here's an example:

-    :::file
-       t writecmsdata /store/foo/          a  \
-                      /store/bar/          a  \
-       t readcmsdata  /store/              lr

-!!! note
-    - List authorizations from most specific to least specific.
-    - The first two columns must be unique; if multiple authorizations are needed for a user, add them to the same line.
-    - `t` is a template.
-    - `u` lines are for users as mapped by LCMAPS (such as cmsprod).
-These should correspond to Unix usernames at your site.
-    - `g` lines refer to VOMS groups (such as /cms).
-These do not correspond to Unix group names at your site.

-    The [upstream documentation](http://xrootd.org/doc/dev49/sec_config.htm#_Toc517294132) has further information on the Authfile format.

-!!! warning
-    If you have `u *`, recall this allows ALL users, including unauthenticated.
-This includes random web spiders!
+See the [Authentication File Section](##authorization-file)

 ### (Optional) Enabling a FUSE mount